 An accessibility issue that, although it primarily affects the embossed braille forms, also has implications for screen layout, has to do with the inconsistent locations in which cluster components (e.g., questions, tables and figures, other text) appear on the page.
 Without the ability to quickly discern the overall layout of each page or screen, it was much harder for students in the study to process the information being conveyed.
-One student mentioned that it would be helpful if question stems consistently appeared on the top of the page, as in some cases the display that follows the item identifier (e.g., Part A) starts with a table or other graphic, with the text of the item stem following.
-Given the student feedback, it would be better to position the table/graphic below the item stem.
-Another student was observed to completely overlook a short paragraph of text that appeared between two large graphics in the introduction.
-Moreover, there were no sufficient cues to alert the student to the fact that they had missed an element.
+One student mentioned that it would be helpful if question stems consistently appeared on the top of the page, as in some cases the display that follows the item identifier (e.g., Part A) starts with a table or other graphic, with the text of the item stem.
+Another student feedback, it would be better to position the table/graphic below the item stem.
+Another student to the fact that they had missed an element.
 When blocks are being prepared for braille readers and other visually impaired students, it would be helpful to take these considerations into account and modify the page and screen layouts accordingly.